DeckofAdventures/TheGame/docs/src/1_Mechanics/06_Bestiary.md

 #### Major

 - **Momentum Aura**: Major.
 For 1 PP, Your Momentum ability extends to 2 spaces..
-If unwilling, target(s) make a DR 3 STR or AGL Save.
+If unwilling, target(s) make a STR or AGL Save with a DR of 3 minus half the Primary Skill of the Attacker.
 On fail, target(s) be moved to 1 space of attacker's end position..
 - **Attack, Sweep**: Major.
 For 1 or 2 PP, You perform you Weapon Attack on multiple contiguous characters within 1 space..
 For 2 PP, on a hit, target(s) make a DR 3 AGL Save.
 On fail, target(s) Knocked Down.

 #### Minor